PredixDev/predixpy/docs/getting-started/index.rst

    In order to use the Predix Python SDK to communicate with services it must be configured to know how to find the ones provisioned in your space.
 This is accomplished with environment variables.
-You can use the admin functionality of the SDK to define these variables like PREDIX_SECURITY_UAA_URI.
+For example, **PREDIX_SECURITY_UAA_URI** is expected to be set for your UAA instance.

+   Fortunately, the SDK can help with that.

 Before we begin, we need to log into a Predix API endpoint and create a space for us to experiment in.